 Visa & Health:Before you travel, visit www.gov.uk/foreign-travel-advice/portugal for recommendations and advice on visas and health for your holiday to Madeira.

-Temperature: Averaging in the mid-teens (°C).
+Temperature: Between the mid-teens and early 20s (°C).

 Best time to visit Madeira: Between May and September when the climate is comfortably warm with little rainfall.